xraySMULu/the-big-squeeze/README.md

 * As home value increases, homeownders build equity, reducing foreclosure risks.
 Homeowners with equity can sell or refinance to avoid foreclosures.

+**CPI vs HPI vs Unemployment vs Mortgage**

+* In finalizing our investigation we decided to see if there were any correlations between the 4 major things we discussed.

+* CPI which is our inflation, HPI which covers the price of homes, Unemployment both pre and post pandemic, and Mortgage rates on houses over your typical 30 year plan.

+**Is there a correlation between these 4**

+* Upom further investigation is seems that CPI, HPI, and Unemployment have some type of correlation with Mortgage rates.
+Both postive and negative correlations were found.

+* CPI and HPI have a strong positive correlation with Mortgage rates.

+* As inflation rises, homes prices follow which leads to an even higher Mortgage rate than normal.

+* Unemployment has a strong negative correlation with Mortgage rates.

+* As Unemployment goes down so do Mortgage rates.

 ## Challenges, Limitations and Future Development

 The initial challenge was ?